nst/objc_cover/README.markdown

     [self actuallyUsed];

-Thaks to `/usr/bin/otool`, you can get clues about potentially unused methods, like this:
+Thanks to `/usr/bin/otool`, you can get clues about potentially unused methods, like this:

     $ python objc_cover.py /Users/nst/Desktop/iCalReport
     # the following methods may be unreferenced